Call now in confidence immediate help & advice 24/7

 Outdoor image of a drug and alcohol rehab clinic in Lincolnshire

-If you use drugs or alcohol in a controlled way or require light support and guidance, perhaps harm reduction techniques, then government-funded rehab services in Lincolnshire are very useful.
+If you use drugs or alcohol in a controlled way or require light support and guidance, perhaps harm reduction techniques, then government-funded drug and alcohol rehab services in Lincolnshire are very useful.

-They also might offer some one-to-one sessions with substance misuse workers.
+They also might offer some one-to-one sessions with substance misuse workers and specialists in Lincolnshire.

-Free and NHS-run addiction treatment services in Lincolnshire include:
+Free and NHS-run drug and alcohol rehab services in Lincolnshire and near Lincolnshire include:

 1. CAMHS Lincoln